Skip to main content

 Notifications

-Displays process instance–specific notifications generated during execution.
+Displays Agent Automation–specific notifications generated during execution.

 • Other users can view only notifications addressed to them